Blog

 Can You File an Uncontested Divorce with a Child

-Posted in Uncontested Divorce on August 18, 2025
+Posted in Uncontested Divorce Archives on August 18, 2025

 Key Takeaways An uncontested divorce with a child is possible in Florida if both parents agree on custody, child support, and parenting arrangements.
 Parents must submit key documents, including a parenting plan, financial affidavits, and a child support worksheet.
 Florida courts require parenting courses and review agreements to ensure they serve the child’s best interests…. read more